Waste management: United Kingdom

-Early garbage removal trucks were simply open bodied dump trucks pulled by a team of horses.
-They became motorized in the early part of the 20th century and the first closed body trucks to eliminate odours with a dumping lever mechanism were introduced in the 1920s in Britain.
+Early garbage removal trucks were simply open-bodied dump trucks pulled by a team of horses.
+They became motorized in the early part of the 20th century and the first closed-body trucks to eliminate odours with a dumping lever mechanism were introduced in the 1920s in Britain.
 These were soon equipped with 'hopper mechanisms' where the scooper was loaded at floor level and then hoisted mechanically to deposit the waste in the truck.
 The Garwood Load Packer was the first truck in 1938, to incorporate a hydraulic compactor.

+United States

+Waste management in the United States dates back to colonial times, with New Amsterdam (now New York City) making it illegal to throw waste into the street as early as 1654.
+In the mid 1700s, Benjamin Franklin started the first waste collection and street-cleaning service in the History of Philadelphia.
+He wrote and distributed papers explaining the benefits of clean streets, convincing residents to pay a small fee for regular cleaning.
+His efforts led to the paving and cleaning of Philadelphia's streets, making them more accessible and reducing dust and debris.
+His advocacy contributed to the passage of a 1762 law regulating street maintenance.

+Historian Martin Melosi outlines the history of American urban sanitation through three distinct phases, each defined by evolving concerns about water supply, sewerage, and waste disposal: